Project CLASS Partnerships encompass two broad collaboration categories:

 Project CLASS for Community involves 10 components: an integrated series of 1) Children’s Books, 2) Animated Films, 3) Comprehensive Parent & Educator Activities Guides, 4) Songs, 5) Song Animations, 6) Demonstration Videos, 7) Virtual Training Sessions (Zoom & Webinar), 8) Coaching, 9) Partnerships, and 10) Community Awareness Outreach.
 The Books, Animated Films, Guides, Songs, Animated Songs, and Demonstration Videos are all free internet giveaways available to all with instant access.
 The Children's Books, Animated Films Social Skills Initiative is part of Project CLASS for Community.

-Partnership Opportunities: Librarian & Liaison & Training Collaboration
+Partnership Opportunities: Help-Line & Liaison & Training Collaboration

-The Project CLASS Librarian & Liaison & Trainer Training Collaboration is a year-long relationship and collaboration comprised of: Workshop Training experiences in-person & virtual; On-site Consultation; Coaching; Mentoring; Needs Assessment; Access & Guidance to Project CLASS resources & new developments including Project CLASS Children’s Books, Social Skills Posters, Songs, Animations, Parent & Educator Activities Guides, Demo Videos, & Best Utilization practices.
-The Librarian & Liaison & Trainer Training Resource Collaboration is designed to assist other organizations in using Project CLASS skills, content & resources to strengthen their services.
+The Project CLASS Help-Line & Liaison & Training Collaboration is a year-long relationship and collaboration comprised of: Workshop Training experiences in-person & virtual; On-site Consultation; Help-Line Coaching; Mentoring; Needs Assessment; Access & Guidance to Project CLASS resources & new developments including Project CLASS Children’s Books, Social Skills Posters, Songs, Animations, Parent & Educator Activities Guides, Demo Videos, & Best Utilization practices.
+The Help-Line & Liaison & Training Resource Collaboration is designed to assist other organizations in using Project CLASS skills, content & resources to strengthen their services.

 Based on extensive experience witnessing behavior problems at school, in the home, and in the community, we know there is a Mt.
 Everest of need for children to develop core-foundation skills such as how to: Engage Eye Contact, Pay Attention, Follow Instructions, Accept No, Calm Down When Angry, and Make Good Choices.
 These and other core-foundation skills are the ABC underpinning skills critical for: Positive Behavior; Learning; Focus of Attention; Academic Achievement; Family Relationships; Getting Along with Others; Combating Bullying & Hate; Mental & Behavioral Health; Success not Failure.